EvaMaeRey/ggplot2-extension-cookbook/README.md

 # Preface and acknowledgements

-Thomas Lin Pederson’s talk ‘Extending your ability to extend ggplot2’, which I attended in Jan 2020, had the important central message - “you can be a ggplot2 extender”.
+Thomas Lin Pederson’s January 2020 talk ‘Extending your ability to extend ggplot2’, which I attended in seated on the floor of a packed out ballroom, had the important central message - “you can be a ggplot2 extender”.
 And since then, I aimed to be an extender, and now I in turn want to extend that message to you\!

 I’d been using ggplot2 since about 2017, and in general, really enjoyed the user interface.
 In general, the syntax does a fantastic job at